npikall/rubber-article/src/styles.typ

   /// The size of the title
   /// -> length
   title-size: none,
+  /// The numbering of the Appendix
+  /// -> none | str | function
+  numbering: "A.1",
-  /// Startting the appendex after this number
+  /// Startting the appendix after this number
   /// -> int
   numbering-start: 0,
   content,